 - A selection of photographs and calligraphy of Father Vincent Lebbe.

 - Miscellaneous uncategorized photographs and images held in the SAM Collection in Belgium.

 For the most part, the photographs and images found in the archives of Catholic orders and congregations that came to China from Europe and the Americas emphasize missionary accomplishments in ecclesiastical territories entrusted to non-Chinese bishops.
 By contrast, the SAM pictures provide an eyewitness and grassroots visual account of the beginning and growth of the first Chinese–led local churches.
-They are, for that reason, very important for a more complete understanding of the Church in China during the first part of the twentieth century as well as its survival after the Communist takeover.
+They are, for that reason, very important for a more complete understanding of the Church in China during the first part of the twentieth century as well as its survival after the Communist takeover of China in 1949.

 All the photographs and images included in this project were obtained from the main archive kept at the Centre SAM in Brussels.
 The six-member team was led by Dr. Jean-Paul Wiest who mapped out the project and wrote the entries for each digital photograph.
 Dr. Anthony Clark and Dr. Amanda Clark of Whitworth were in charge of the digitization, and Kathy Watts completed the upload of the final product onto Whitworth University Library’s Digital Commons webpage.
 Dr. Nailene Wiest served as an advisor to the project.
 Mr. Tibo Colman, Ms. Sarah Sprouse, students at Whitworth, assisted in the digitization process, the organization and correction of the digitized photographs, and the designing of the webpage.

 SAM holds the proprietary right of the content of the project.
 All inquiries regarding the digitized photographs should be sent to Dr. Jean-Paul Wiest, as director of the project, and to Dr. Amanda Clark, who supervises the webpage and the content therein.